-Welcome to our graduate studies at Augsburg College.
+Welcome to graduate studies at Augsburg College.
 We are committed to education that prepares people for leadership in their communities and places of work.
-We believe that the liberal and professional arts and sciences form the best preparation for living in the fast-paced, changing, and complex world of today and tomorrow.
+We believe that learning based upon intentional integration of the liberal and professional arts and sciences provides the best preparation for living in the fast-paced, changing, and complex world of today and tomorrow.